 **Disclaimer to the vegetable list**: This list is approximate.
-When we run short of an item, we substitute with something else similar.
+When we run short of an item, we substitute with something else similar or extra of another item.
 Andy will make sure it will be a good value.
 In the meantime, we appreciate your patience and a sense of adventure with these boxes.
 Enjoy!

 Tomatoes of any kind: Keep on counter until you use them.
 Don’t put them in the fridge!
 It makes them mushy and less tasty.

-Carrots: Separate roots from greens and compost greens.
-Carrots stay crisp longer without their greens attached.
-Store carrots in a bag in the fridge.
+Carrots: Store in a bag in the fridge.

 Watermelon: Store in a cool dry spot on your counter for a week or two, or in the fridge for longer.
 Once cut, store in an airtight container in the fridge (or cover in plastic wrap) and eat within a few days.

 Limes: Store loose in your crisper drawer in the fridge.